ZecHub/zechub/site/zcashtech/blockchainexplorer.md

 ## Intro

 In the traditional business world every transaction includes a reciept for proof of purchase.
-Similary, in the blockchain world a user would recieve a digital reciept in the form of a transaction id for every transaction completed.
+Similary, in the blockchain world a user recieves a digital reciept in the form of a transaction id for every transaction completed.
+Most wallets will provide this for you, and if the

 ## Examples